slowbrain-jaym/Tidy-Data-Project/Read_Me.txt

   1. All the mean and standard deviation variables from the original dataset.
      (means_devs.csv)
-  2. The mean values for every variable for each combination of subject and activity.
+  2. The mean values in means_devs for each combination of subject and activity.
      (summaries.csv)